Betrayal Trauma Recovery

 To their family and friends, Tom meticulously crafted a narrative that paints Rose as financially irresponsible.
 Insisting that he needs to take full control of their finances to protect her from her own poor spending habits.
 This seems reasonable to Rose at first.

 She’s thinking, “Since I don’t know a lot about our finances, maybe I’m spending too much, so yeah.
-Help me rein it in.”
+Of course I’m willing to work hard for the sake of our marriage.”
 As the months turned into years, decisions about money evolved into a series of overpowering restrictions that Tom imposes on Rose.
 Because she’s “irresponsible”.”

 If he controlled her finances, he could start shutting things down.
 So as Rose’s access to money became limited, and discussions about budgeting were often framed as her “lack of understanding of their financial goals.”
 Which he never laid out for her, because he didn’t give her all the financial information.

 When he did say we have this much money, it was a lie.
-He was lying to her.
 So whenever she would question the restrictions, he would gently remind her of all the times she’s failed to manage the money wisely.
 Which by the way, she wasn’t allowed to manage.
 Highlighting her mistakes, which weren’t actually mistakes.

-In Rose’s case, it begins to take a toll.
-She starts to think she’s stupid, and finds herself increasingly isolated and unable to make financial decisions.
-This is just a downward spiral for Rose.
+In Rose’s case, she starts to think she’s stupid, and finds herself increasingly isolated and unable to make financial decisions.

 Here’s another example.